observablehq/plot/README.md

 The following map methods are supported:

 * *cumsum* - a cumulative sum
+* *rank* - the rank of each value in the sorted array
+* *quantile* - the rank, normalized between 0 and 1
 * a function to be passed an array of values, returning new values
 * an object that implements the *map* method